synfinatic/aws-sso-cli/docs/commands.md

 autoload -Uz +X compinit && compinit autoload -Uz +X bashcompinit && bashcompinit
 ```

+**Note:** `fish` completion are installed in your `$XDG_CONFIG_HOME/.config/fish/conf.d` as opposed to your `completions` folder.
+Fish completions are lazy loaded, so
+helper functions such as `aws-sso-profile` are not loaded until the first completion request is made.
+By loading upon start, these helper functions are enabled

 **Note:** Please reach out if you can help with adding support for your
 favorite shell!